vpbarb/jcache/README.md

 ## Server
 ###Storage types
-There are 3 implemented types of storages:
+There are 3 implemented types of storages: memory, multi_memory and bolt.
+All storages have "garbage collector" (GC) to remove expired values from storage.
+Interval of GC running is defined by `storage_gc_interval` option.

- - memory: simple in-memory storage with LRU algorithm limited by N stored values;
- - multi_memory: in-memory storage with sharding by key;
- - bolt: persistent storage based on [Bolt](https://github.com/boltdb/bolt).

-Type of storage and optional type-related parameters may be defined by run options.
+####Memory storage
+Memory storage is a simple in-memory storage with limited count of stored keys.
+Maximum size is defined by `storage_memory_size` option.
+Memory storage uses LRU algorithm, so less recent key will be removed in case of adding new key to full storage.

+####Multi-memory storage
+It's the same in-memory storage but separated on several buckets.
+Distribution by buckets is normal and made by key check sum.
+Number of buckets is defined by `storage_multi_memory_count` option.

+####Bolt
+This storage has underlying [Bolt](https://github.com/boltdb/bolt) file storage.
+Path to Bolt file is defined by `storage_boltdb_path` option.
+If file doesn't exist it will be created.

 ###How to build

-TODO
+	git clone git@github.com:Barberrrry/jcache.git ./
+	make

+It will install vendor dependencies and build `jcache` file.

+###Benchmarks
+Run benchmarks to see some storages and server performance:

+	make bench

 ###How to run
+Just run server with default parameters:

+	./jcache

 Run options:

 	-htpasswd string